 The challenge of health and safety management in the AEC industry

+This blog focuses on improving health and safety with BIM.
 Health and safety information in the architecture, engineering, and construction industry is often unstructured, disconnected, and complicated.

 It is not uncommon for health and safety information to be held in risk registers saved in spreadsheets and transferred between parties via email.
 These risk registers can vary from person to person, project to project and even within the same organisation.